johngrohman/Desktop-Organizer/README.md

     python3 organizer.py

-Remember: The program will run outside of the brains folder
+Note: The program will run outside of the Desktop-Organizer directory.